 The first of Baz Luhrmann’s theater-motif films (and his directorial debut) is also one of his best movies.

 The romantic comedy about an eccentric, non-conforming ballroom dancer, Scott Hastings (Paul Mercurio), who partners with a plain-Jane beginner dancer, Fran (Tara Morice), who is willing to dance in his unusual style – leads to romance.

 It’s a little bit like Dirty Dancing – but not.

 Strictly Ballroom is not the film you might expect.
 What sounds like a formulaic romantic dance movie between a ballroom dance teacher and a student is much more.
 It’s individualistic, genuinely funny, authentically romantic, parodic, rebellious, and one of the best dance films ever made.

 While this movie is probably the least known in Luhrmann’s filmography, it’s a visual feast everyone should see.

-Where to Watch: Stream on Hoopla, Pluto TV, and Fubo TV.
+Where to Watch: Stream on Hoopla and Fubo TV.
 You can also rent/buy it on Digital and DVD.

 1. Moulin Rouge!
 (2001)